cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 or use an independent (and completely reliable) entropy source, e.g., if Sig is implemented in an HSM with its own internal trusted entropy source for signature generation.

-In systems where signature computations are expensive, Sig(sk, tag1) may be cached --- in that case the relative cost of using G'(n) instead of G(n) tends to be negligible with respect to cryptographic operations in protocols such as TLS.
+In systems where signature computations are expensive, Sig(sk, tag1) may be cached.
+In that case the relative cost of using G'(n) instead of G(n) tends to be negligible with respect to cryptographic operations in protocols such as TLS.
+A number of experiments were conducted (in a certain environment) to evaluate the relative overhead of the wrapper primitives used in the described construction G'(n): after computing the value of Sig(sk, tag1) once, G'(n) and G(n) were calculated in a loop, to measure the rate at which continued use amortizes the signature computation cost.
+Results indicate that caching the signature output is critical for performance, while the choice of a particular KDF does not significantly affect the performance.
+The description of the experiments and their results can be found in the appendix of {{SecAnalysis}}.

 Moreover, the values of G'(n) may be precomputed and pooled.
 This is possible since the construction depends solely upon the CSPRNG output and private key.

 # Tag Generation {#tag-gen}